waggle-sensor/wildnode-customize-example/README.md

     > You probably want to create your project as a "private" repository as it will contain your secrets to secure your customized image.

-2. Execute the steps to setup your own (GitHub Self-Hosted Runner)[https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners].
+2. Execute the steps to setup your own [GitHub Self-Hosted Runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
 See [Configuring your GitHub self-hosted runner](#configuring-your-github-self-hosted-runner) below.

     > This is necessary as the image build process requires more resources than are allowed in a standard GitHub runner.
 It is recommended to use an x86 Linux machine for this self-hosted runner.